-X-ray crystallographic studies confirm that the as the C-C bond length increases, the $CH_2$ plane
+X-ray crystallographic studies confirm that the as the C-C bond length increases, the CH2 plane is distorted from the ideal planar geometry of an alkene:

-The structural distortion of a bound alkene can also be detected by NMR: the $J{CH}$ of alkene-like sp carbons is typically around 160 Hz whereas sp-like carbons have a $J{CH}$ around 120 Hz.
+The structural distortion of a bound alkene can also be detected by NMR: the J{CH} of alkene-like sp^2 carbons is typically around 160 Hz whereas sp^3 -like carbons have a J{CH} around 120 Hz.
 Unlike carbonyl stretching frequencies, the C=C IR band (around 1500 cm-1) is usually weak and not well-correlated to C-C bond length.

 Electronic factors play a large role in the binding of alkenes to transition metals.
-For example, tetrafluoroethylene will bind more tightly than ethylene to a low valent metal complex because the presence of electron-withdrawing groups on the olefin results in poorer sigma donation and lowers the energy of the pi\ orbital (providing better overlap for backbonding).
-Likewise, ethylene (like carbon monoxide) is a poor ligand for d metal complexes because there are no delectrons to engage in back-bonding.
+For example, tetrafluoroethylene will bind more tightly than ethylene to a low valent metal complex because the presence of electron-withdrawing groups on the olefin results in poorer sigma donation and lowers the energy of the pi orbital (providing better overlap for backbonding).
+Likewise, ethylene (like carbon monoxide) is a poor ligand for d0 metal complexes because there are no delectrons to engage in back-bonding.